learn-co-students/bsc-phase-two-project/README.md

 ## Overview

 Our goal was to create a predictive model of home prices in King County from data of existing King County homes with as much accuracy as possible.
-The data we used described numerous features of homes such as number of bedrooms, baths, etc. We narrowed down the data to the variables that would best predict price, cleaned the data, preprocessed it, and created models.
+The data we used incorporated numerous features of homes such as number of bedrooms, bathrooms, etc. We narrowed down the data to the variables that would best predict price, cleaned the data, preprocessed it, and created models.
 Our final model is approximately 85% accurate and has a range of error of 102,000 dollars.

 ## Business Problem